RAK4600 Breakout Board AT Command Manual

 This command is used to set the UART operation from AT configuration mode to data transmission mode.

-During data transmission mode, all standard AT Commands will not work and the data that you sent to UART will go directly to the network server as ASCII payload with \r\n
+During data transmission mode, standard AT Commands are disabled and all data sent to UART is transmitted directly to the network server as ASCII payload with \r\n

 .
-If you input AZ
+For example, if you input AZ

 , Z=0x5A